What is Penetration Testing? (Pen Testing)

 A Pentest, assess the security of IT infrastructure, API’s or web / mobile applications by attempting to exploit discovered vulnerabilities in a controlled way.
 These vulnerabilities are then documented, allowing an organisation to see an overview of the discovered issues and their associated risks, perform remediation of the issues, and then have the discovered issues reassessed to verify the remediation efforts were successful.

-Learn about more about pentesting in our Cyber Security Academy.
+Learn about more about pen testing in our Cyber Security Section.